-Avoid stress by being disciplined with your workload.
+Avoid stress by being disciplined.
 Find ways to stay organised, efficient and productive, so you make the most of your time each day.
-By having self-discipline you'll ensure you're working to your optimum output and you'll be ticking those projects off and firing out invoices without any hassle.
+By having self-discipline, you'll ensure you're working to your optimum output, and you'll be ticking those projects off and firing out invoices without any hassle.
 Read this article on How to effectively manage your workload to help further.

 Assess your current client list

-Why do the most difficult clients end up being the least profitable?
+Why do the most demanding clients end up being the least profitable?
 How can those who take up so much of our time end up making us no money at all?
-It's a common issue for freelancers but some clients are just not worth the hassle.
+It's a common issue for freelancers, but some clients are just not worth the hassle.

 Find out which ones are holding you back and get rid of them.
-But walk away in a professional manner so you don't burn any bridges.
-Here are some tips on how to spot difficult clients and some pointers on how to deal with them.
+But walk away professionally, so you don't burn any bridges.
+Here are some tips on how to spot demanding clients and some pointers on how to deal with them.

 Be wise about the work you take on

-Once you've been established for a while, you'll start to wise up and know which work to embrace and which projects to turn down.
+Once you're established, you'll start to wise up and know which work to embrace and which projects to turn down.
 Consider those that will earn you the most money in the shortest time possible.

 When you want to make money, you have to be ruthless.
-This doesn't mean you turn into some evil Bond villain that throws deadly hats at people.
-This means you chase invoices the day they're due for payment.
+It doesn't mean you turn into some evil Bond villain that throws deadly hats at people.
+It means you chase invoices the day they're due for payment.
 It means you keep meetings and phone calls short and sweet without being rude.
 It means you are disciplined with yourself and how you spend your time.